Saints and Stones: Easter Aquorthies

-Dating from approximately 2,500 B.C., Easter Aquorthies is a recumbent stone circle, one of many in the Aberdeenshire area.
+Dating from approximately 2,500 B.C., Easter Aquhorthies is a recumbent stone circle, one of many in the Aberdeenshire area.
 With a diameter of roughly 65 feet, it consists of a split recumbent stone (about 12-1/2 feet long) with two flanker stones and eight other stones comprising the circle.
 The 1934 excavations found pottery shards and charcoal, indicating burial cairns at the site.

-About Easter Aquorthies
+About Easter Aquhorthies

-Megalithic Portal: Easter Aquorthies
+Megalithic Portal: Easter Aquhorthies

-Stone Pages: Easter Aquorthies
+Stone Pages: Easter Aquhorthies

 Wikipedia: Recumbent Stone Circles

-Journey to Easter Aquorthies
+Journey to Easter Aquhorthies

 Ordnance Survey Map (NJ732208)